fhd/candor-cms-demo/README.md

 requested by their full name (e.g. http://example.org/index.html) or by their basename (e.g. http://example.org/index).

-### Snippets
+### Templates

 *Not yet implemented.*

-Snippets will provide a way to reuse code among pages using a templating system.
+Templates will provide a way to reuse code among pages.

 ### Articles

 *Not yet implemented.*

-While pages and snippets are for technical purposes, articles will hold the actual content of the website.
-Pages and snippets will be able to list and display articles.
+While pages and templates fulfil technical purposes, articles will hold the actual content of the website.
+Pages and templates will be able to list and display articles.

 Running the Demo